dynamitegus/dynamitegus.website/README.md

 Built with astro and tailwind.

-Coderabbit will summerise and review your Pull Requests and i might accept them.
+Coderabbit will summerise and review your Pull Requests and i might accept them. im mainly making this to close the issue.

 ## 🧞 Commands